-From the producers of the Mondo Canes comes this violent document of a continent in transition; the change from white colonialism to independent black statehood.
+From the producers of 'Mondo Cane' comes this violent document of a continent in transition; the change from white colonialism to independent black statehood.
 Often times, this resulted in the wholesale massacre of thousands of people and the indiscriminate extermination of wild life.
 Captured on film are mercenary killer squads wiping out entire villages, executions, Mau-Mau massacres and more!Written by

 Sujit R. Varma

-Despite having almost half of the original material removed, the English print under the title Africa Blood and Guts is noted as being more gruesome than the original, uncut print, as any scenes of pleasantness or history have been removed, leaving only the most violent and disturbing footage untouched.
+Despite having almost half of the original material removed, the English-language print under the title "Africa Blood and Guts" is noted as being more gruesome than the original uncut print, as any scenes of pleasantness or history have been removed, leaving only the most violent and disturbing footage untouched.
 See more »

 19 of 25 people found this review helpful.